 2. Select Your Filters

 The top row of the main pane will Apply filters to the indicator data displayed below.
-Click the dropdown next to any filter and check the boxes next to the items you want the filter to include.
+Filters let you choose subsets of indicator results to include.
+For example, if you want to create a report with only data from 2018 Q3, you would change the reporting period filter from "any reporting period" to just "2018 Q3".
+To do so, click the dropdown next to any filter and check the boxes next to the items you want the filter to include.
 Filters include: reporting periods, partner organizations, activity tags, awarding organizations, and organizations.

 3. Configure Your Rows and Columns

-Next, you'll choose your rows, columns, and whether you'll display actuals, activity targets, program targets, or any combination of those.
+Next, you'll choose your rows, columns, and whether you'll display actuals, activity targets, global targets, or any combination of those.

 - Choose rows and choose Columns let you pick your rows and columns.
 You can choose both a primary display and an optional subdivision.
 In this screenshot, we've selected Indicator columns subdivided by Activity: